Health Tourism in Turkey: 1.5 Million Visitors & $3 Billion Revenue in 2024

 Source: UK Smiles Turkey Dental Statistics; USHAS.
 Scale: 100% = 200,000 (upper UK estimate).

-Three structural factors make UK patients particularly likely to travel for dental care:
+Three structural factors make German patients particularly inclined to travel for dental treatment:

 60–70%

-Average savings on dental implants for UK patients choosing Turkey over private UK dental prices.
-Even including flights and hotels, the trip is typically cheaper.
+Average savings on dental implants for German patients choosing Turkey over German private prices.
+Even including flight and hotel, the trip is typically cheaper.

 Short Flight

-Average flight time from major UK airports (Manchester, Birmingham, London) to Antalya.
-Direct flights available from most regional UK airports via budget carriers.
+Average flight time from German airports (Frankfurt, Munich, Düsseldorf) to Antalya.
+Direct flights from most German airports via budget carriers available.

-NHS access data: NHS England Dental Statistics 2022/23.
-Savings data: analysis of 55 Antalya clinic price lists, March 2026.
+Savings data: Analysis of 55 Antalya clinic price lists, March 2026.

 The primary driver of health tourism to Turkey is cost.
-Lower labor costs, lower overhead, and the favorable exchange rate between the Turkish Lira and Euro/GBP allow Turkish clinics to offer high-quality care at a fraction of Western European prices.
+Lower labor costs, lower overhead, and the favorable exchange rate between the Turkish lira and euro/GBP enable Turkish clinics to offer high-quality treatments at a fraction of Western European prices.

-The following data is based on our analysis of 55 dental clinic price lists in Antalya (March 2026) compared to average private dental prices in the UK and Germany.
+The data below is based on our analysis of 55 Antalya clinic price lists (March 2026) compared to average German private dental prices.

 Hollywood Smile